kreutix/usb-cold-storage/README.md

 ## Usage

 1. **Boot from USB**: Insert the USB stick into your computer and boot from it.
 This usually involves pressing a key during startup (such as F12, Esc, or Del) to enter the boot menu and selecting the USB device.
+Ideally, this should not be a computer that is used for other purposes in order to minimize the risk as much as possible.

 2. **Offline Environment**: Once booted, you will be in a secure, offline environment running Debian with Xfce.
 Firefox will start automatically with a welcome page.